Nalhin/factory.io/README.md

 `build()` method transforms FactoryBuilder into Factory.
 This process cannot be reversed.
 Factories **cannot** be assigned new properties.

-### Builder
+### Factory

-Builder object has the following methods.
+Factory object has the following methods.

 - buildOne
 - buildMany